Let’s dig into the Adventure 40 deck layout and rig.

 - Bow roller to be designed so that the anchor can be stowed securely for all weathers simply be tensioning the rode with the windlass and locking it off with the brake.

-- Rocna or SPADE anchor (which one will depend on stowage and interference issues) of about 55-pounds—one size larger than manufacturer’s recommendation.
+- SPADE anchor of about 55-pounds—one size larger than manufacturer’s recommendation.

 - 200-feet 5/16 G43 high test chain.